sigmdel/lazmacropad/README.md

 The source code of the *lazmacropad* object pascal program is in the root directory of the repository.
 The [images](images/) directory contains the three images shown on this page.
 None are required to compile the program.

-The [`MouseAndKeyInput`](https://wiki.lazarus.freepascal.org/MouseAndKeyInput) unit is used to generate the desired paste keyboard shortcut.
+The [`MouseAndKeyInput`](https://wiki.lazarus.freepascal.org/MouseAndKeyInput) unit is used to inject key press and releasse events into the operating system keyboard driver.
 The unit is found in the `lazmouseandkeyinput.lpk` non-visual package.
 That package is in the `$(LAZARUS)/components/mouseandkeyinput` directory.
 Load the package file into the Lazarus IDE and compile it.
 Add `lazmouseandkeyinput` to the `Required Packages` in the `Project Inspector` window (which is opened from the `Project` menu in the IDE).

 ### 2.1.
 Linux Requirements